lesept777/NaiveBayes-for-ESP32/README.md

     std::vector<float> x;
     for (int j = 0; j < nFeatures; j++) x.push_back(/* the value of the j-th feature */);
 ```
-Then call the `predict`method:
+Then call the `predict` method:
 ```
 uint8_t predict = myNB.predict(x, dataset);
 ```
-You can choose to use Gaussian probability hypothesis and call
+You can choose to use Gaussian probabality hypothesis and call
 ```
 uint8_t predict = myNB.predictGau(x, dataset);
 ```